 Bleeding the Power Steering System

 After replacing a part of the power steering system, it must be bled to remove any air that may remain trapped in the system.
-Make sure all connections are tight, preventing fluid from leaking out and air from entering into the system.
+Make sure all connections are tight, preventing fluid from leaking out and air from entering the system.

 Raise the wheels off the ground and fill the reservoir with fresh power steering fluid.
 Have a helper monitor the level in the reservoir.
 Allowing the system to run low allows air to enter and can quickly damage the power steering pump.